-- Customer Relationship Management (CRM) System for bankers- CRM system with automated diaries for sales Appointments and follow-ups has eliminated the need for hard copy diaries. - E-Loans- Digitization of credit processing via Mco-opCash E-Flexi and Flexi plus loans eliminating paper use.
-The e-loan book has grown from 59,000 loans in Q12015 to 1,389,000 loans in FY2018. - Proactive Stationery and equipment management- Overproduction waste: Branch printers' settings standardized to hold and back to back enforced to reduce unnecessary printing and usage of excess paper.
-Identification and repatriation of all unused /excess stationery and equipment in branch stores for redeployment. - Service champions driving customer migration to alternative channels- Through experiential marketing; guiding customers to carry out transactions through convenience channels namely Mco-opCash, Agency and Internet banking. - 92% (2017-87%) of transactions are now handled outside the branch, reducing paper previously used for these transactions. - Email statements and Internet banking has saved on statement printing paper. - Cash and check drop boxes- Self-service cash and cheque deposit channel uses SMS notification cutting deposit receipts by 50%. - Customer service phones- Installation of customer service phones with a direct line to the call center- Customers can use phones for balance enquiry, ATM blocking, PIN resets and regeneration etc. reducing stationary used to print statements and requisition forms. - Q-Matic machines for in-branch marketing-The Q-matic kiosk with TV screens running ads have reduced use of paper marketing fliers. - Automated Real- time service floor reports have eliminated the need for performance and customer questionnaire survey on paper. - Business intelligence (BI) reports- Branch daily reports previously printed have now been automated through BI reports cutting paper and printing costs. - Sales call reports automated for Relationship Managers hence no need to maintain paper documentation. - Instant Issuing- Inventory waste: Instant card issuing has saved the cost of wasted unclaimed cards which have to be destroyed after 6 months.
+- Customer Relationship Management (CRM) System for bankers- CRM system with automated diaries for sales Appointments and followups has eliminated the need for hard copy diaries. - E-Loans- Digitization of credit processing via Mco-opCash E-Flexi and Flexi plus loans eliminating paper use.
+Disbursed over Kes.43Bn in e-credit. - Proactive Stationery and equipment management- Overproduction waste: Branch printers' settings standardized to hold and back to back enforced to reduce unnecessary printing and usage of excess paper.
+Identification and repatriation of all unused /excess stationery and equipment in branch stores for redeployment. - Service champions driving customer migration to alternative channels- Through experiential marketing; guiding customers to carry out transactions through convenience channels namely Mco-opCash, Agency and Internet banking. - 89% of transactions are now handled outside the branch, reducing paper previously used for these transactions. - Email statements and Internet banking has saved on statement printing paper. - Cash and check drop boxes- Self-service cash and cheque deposit channel uses SMS notification cutting deposit receipts by 50%. - Customer service phones- Installation of customer service phones with a direct line to the call center- Customers can use phones for balance enquiry, ATM blocking, PIN resets and regeneration etc. reducing stationary used to print statements and requisition forms. - Q-Matic machines for in-branch marketing-The Q-matic kiosk with TV screens running ads have reduced use of paper marketing fliers. - Automated Real- time service floor reports have eliminated the need for performance and customer questionnaire survey on paper. - Business intelligence (BI) reports- Branch daily reports previously printed have now been automated through BI reports cutting paper and printing costs. - Sales call reports automated for Relationship Managers hence no need to maintain paper documentation. - Instant Issuing- Inventory waste: Instant card issuing has saved the cost of wasted unclaimed cards which have to be destroyed after 6 months.